apostrophecms/split-html/README.md

 If `split-html` encounters something it can't figure out, such as terrible markup, it will return the original string as the only element in the array.

-## Using split-html without cheerio
+## Using split-html in the browser

-`split-html` has been coded with the possibility of browser-side use in mind; it should just use jQuery instead of Cheerio and export `splitHtml` as a global variable.
-However this module has not been properly tested in the browser (it does have tests on the server side).
+`split-html` has been coded to work with either Cheerio or actual jQuery.
+It will automatically just use jQuery if that is present in the browser.
+We use this feature in production in [Apostrophe](http://apostrophenow.org)'s rich text editor.

 ## About P'unk Avenue and Apostrophe